The fact that AppVeyor deployment requires build artifacts on input makes the deployment process predictable and repeatable.

 |GitHub Releases||GitHub Releases|

-$(appveyor_build_version) will be replaced with current build version.
+$(appveyor_build_version) will be replaced with the current build version.

-When you deploy as part of the build process you can control under which conditions deployment should be run.
+When you deploy as part of the build process you can control the conditions under which a deployment should be run.

 By default, AppVeyor deploys from all branches, but you can include only specific branches.
 Also, you can use any environment variables to have more complex conditions.

-For example, to deploy from “master” branch and only artifacts built for “x86” platform (
+For example, to deploy from the “master” branch and only artifacts built for the “x86” platform (

 - provider: Environment name: production on: branch: master platform: x86

-By default AppVeyor starts a new build on any push to GitHub whether it’s regular commit or a new tag.
-Repository tagging frequently used to trigger deployment.
+By default AppVeyor starts a new build on any push to GitHub, whether it’s a regular commit or a new tag.
+Repository tagging is frequently used to trigger deployment.